lehmanad1/ReactCurrencyConverter/currency-converter/README.md

+Hi all,

+Below this is Create-React-App Boilerplate below.
+All you need is to download the code and run 'npm-start.'

+-Andrew

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>